-The financial statements have been prepared under the historic cost convention on a going concern basis and in accordance with International Financial Reporting Standards (õIFRSö) as adopted by the European Union, and IFRIC Interpretations and the Companies Act 2006.
+The financial statements have been prepared under the historic cost convention on a going concern basis and in accordance with International Financial Reporting Standards and IFRIC Interpretations as endorsed by the European Union ("IFRS"), and the requirements of the Companies Act 2006 applicable to companies reporting under IFRS.
+The principal accounting policies adopted are set out below.